Creta5164/peak-more-customizations/docs/build-asset-bundle.md

   - Icon, Prefab, Main Texture are required.
   - Use sub texture if your model has secondary material.
   - Position/Euler angle offset is for adjusting place in game.
+- Fit
+  - Icon, FitMesh, FitMainTexture and FitShoeTexture are all required.
+  - FitOverridePantsTexture and FitOverrideHatTexture are optional to override these materials.
+  - IsSkirt and NoPants determine which if any pants model PEAK uses for this outfit.
+  - DrawUnderEyes makes the outfit appear behind the eye texture.

 ![Result](./img/build-asset-bundle-8.png)